joannaWebDev/joannaWebDev/README.md

 # You've got 99 problems.
 Does any of my apps help you solve it?  <p align='right'> <img src="https://github.com/joannaWebDev/media/blob/main/octocat.png?raw=true" width="150"/></p>

 * *PB NO 1:* My number 1 project thus far 🦚.
 This is a fashion editor's website built in **Gatsby & GraphQL** with a personalized **Netlify CMS**.
 It also has a **blog** page.
-Real project, with an estimated finish data of june 2021.
+Real project, with an estimated finish date by june 2021.
 **DEMO** <a href="https://mabel-gago-gatsby-cms.netlify.app/" title="mabel-gago-gatsby" target="_blank">https://mabel-gago-gatsby-cms.netlify.app/</a>